 From our high-ceilinged cheerful dining room, where casual lunch gets convivial, to the secret garden-like patio tucked away out back and made for romantic dates, you’ll find spaces to suit your moment.
 And when you’ve picked your perfect patch, we’ll tempt you to share one of the delectable loaded dips with house-baked bread – we’re talking toppings like apple wood smoked labneh & preserve with piquin chilli, roasted pistachios and herbed olive oil.
 Then move on up to the slow-cooked lamb forequarter with herb pilav, tomato & pomegranate salsa, or feast on whole suckling pig carved at the table.
 Savour, and relax.
 This is the northern beaches, where chilling and fine food are both in the DNA.

-Park House will be launching a craft beer bar, Front Yard Brews & Burgers, in December, followed by Parkside Truck Stop; a food truck concept in the car park in January.
+Park House launched a craft beer bar, Front Yard Brews & Burgers, in December, and in April 2018 Truck Stop; a food truck concept in the car park.
 An additional food concept plus some very cool events spaces follow in 2018.

 The House is here, the welcome mat is out and the front door’s open – now come on in and join us!